Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Proof of Lemma 5.6

-In this appendix we prove Lemma~\ref{lemma:glueVacuum}.
-In order to perform an analogous construction of this gluing map to the one given in the C*-Hopf algebra case, we first derive an appropiate version of the usual pulling-through identity in Equation~\ref{eq:pt} to the trivial sector:
+In this appendix we prove \cref{lemma:glueVacuum}.
+In order to perform an analogous construction of this gluing map to the one given in the C*-HA case, we first derive an appropiate version of the usual pulling-through identity in \cref{eq:pt} to the trivial sector.

-\begin{lemma} Let $A$ be a biconnected C*-weak Hopf algebra.
+\begin{lemma} Let $A$ be a biconnected C*-WHA.
 Then,